Aider-AI/aider/docs/ctags.md

 set of files to add to the chat.
 It can get complicated, as some changes will need context from many files.
-And you might still overrun the context window if you need to add too many files for context, many of which aren't going to end up with modifications.
+And you might still overrun the context window if you need to add too many files for context, many of which aren't going to end up being modified.

 ## Using a repo map to provide context